 By orders of Prince Charles of Monaco, the game made its way back to the motherland, France and also crossed over to Monaco, where the first land-based casino was established.
 The world looked on, and more land-based casinos were born, with gambling becoming a norm.

 Fast forward to 1891, the day Charles Wells walked into the Monte Carlo Casino, and walked out a wealthy man having won 23 wins out of the 30 roulette spins that he played.
 Call it luck, call it whatever you want.
 We know that Charles Wells will always be named in history as the man who cracked the roulette and walked away with the biggest win in history!

-And finally, Microgaming created the first online roulette game in 1994, and the rest is history.
+And finally, the first online roulette game was created back in 1994 and it was the renowned Microgaming roulette, and the rest is history.
 One small tip from us before you start playing, get to learn the game and the rules.
 When you start feeling comfortable enough, then you can try going after those more challenging bets that are bound to turn you into the tycoon you’ve always been dreaming of becoming.